billzayy/social-media-apis/notification-service/README.md

-# Chat Service - Social Media Apis Golang
+# Notification Service - Social Media Apis Golang

-This service is created for Get and Send Chat APIs with Websocket server.
+This service is created for Get and Send Notification APIs with RabbitMQ

 Using: Supabase Postgres, Redis, Websocket, RabbitMq JWT and GoLang to build.